Tencent/3TS/src/dbtest/src/doc/OLTP Testing Tools.md

 violation: in Dgraph and YugabyteDB

-description: Chronos uses timestamps to efficiently and incrementally check SER and SI, and Aion further extends it to support online checking, successfully overcoming chanllenges due to asynchronicity.
+description: Chronos uses timestamps to efficiently and incrementally check SER and SI (no need to build a graph and find cycles), and Aion further extends it to support online checking, overcoming challenges due to asynchronicity.
 They also introduce the garbage collection mechanism to avoid unlimited memory usage, which is especially important to online checking.